 - must be satisfied that the interests of depositors and potential depositors of that Hong Kong-incorporated AI would not be threatened by that person becoming a controller;

 - takes into account the person's likely influence on that Hong Kong-incorporated AI if he or she were to become a controller; and

 - will take into account the financial position, reputation or conduct of the applicant to determine whether such person, if a controller of the Hong Kong-incorporated AI, could potentially damage the Hong Kong-incorporated AI through contagion.

 In granting the notice of consent, the HKMA may specify such conditions as it thinks proper to safeguard the interests of depositors and potential depositors.

 Although not explicitly set out in the legislation, the HKMA will take similar considerations into account when considering controllers of non-Hong Kong-incorporated AIs, which it will review in the context of whether an AI remains fit and proper.

-If the HKMA has served a notice of consent to the applicant, that person must become a controller before the expiry of 12 months from the date on which he or she was served the notice of consent.
+If the HKMA has served a notice of consent to the applicant, that person must become a controller within 12 months of the date on which he or she was served the notice of consent.